richpeck/exception_handler/README.md

 The secret lies in [**`config.exceptions_app`**][exception_app] ↴

-![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

-All Rails exceptions are handled by `config.exceptions_app`:

 > **`config.exceptions_app`** sets the exceptions application invoked by the **`ShowException`** middleware when an exception happens.
 Defaults to **`ActionDispatch::PublicExceptions.new(Rails.public_path)`**

+![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

 Each time an exception is raised, [`ShowExceptions`][show_exception] takes the request and forwards it to `config.exceptions_app`.
 This is expected to return a response - allowing us to inject a [`controller`](app/controllers/exception_handler/exceptions_controller.rb):